 While it is not required to place "Mr." or "Ms." before a person's name on a reference list, it can be helpful, especially if a person's gender is not obvious from the name (not uncommon).
 This simply helps the person contacting the reference to use the appropriate salutation.
 (Think about times you might have seen a job ad, with instructions to write to "Chris Jones" or "H. Walters."

-You cannot tell from that information whether to address the person as "Ms." or "Mr." and you don't want to be wrong!
+You cannot tell from that information whether to address the person as "Ms." or "Mr." and you don't want to be incorrect.

 Make absolutely sure you spell your references' names correctly.